Simplified Shibori: Tie Dye Napkins

 - Fold the sheet corner to corner to form a triangle.

 - Repeat: fold the triangle into another, smaller triangle.

 - Repeat two more time, each time the triangle getting smaller

 - and smaller.
 In total, the sheet is folded 4 times resulting in a triangle that is one sixteenth its original size.

 - Dip each corner of the folded triangle into dye (food coloring mixed with water, or dyes used in Easter egg decorating).

 - When all corners are done, carefully unfold the triangle to find a beautiful pattern.

 Variation: Experiment with different folding sequences.
 For example, fold into a small square and dip all 4 corners.
 Or, pleat into a skinny strip, fold in half, then dip the edges.
-How about folding along the diagonal?
-Children who have experience with origami may find other creative ways to fold the napkin before dipping it.
+How about fold along the diagonal?
+Children who have experience with origami may find other creative ways to fold the napkin before dipping.

 —> go to Site Map

 —> see shibori books, paper, fabric, and clothing